 Cricket was played at this ground until 1862, when the land was sold for tenement housing.
 The loss of Grove Street marked a change in the club’s fortunes as many of the old members drifted away from the club and a new younger membership tried to establish iteself and shape the club’s future.
 The club became, for a short time, a wandering club, first being granted permission to share usage of Edinburgh Academy’s Raeburn Place ground and then, from 1864, the embryo ground at Fettes College, which at that time was being built.
 Finally, in 1871, they secured a lease over an eleven acre field, at that time part of Inverleith Farm, immediately to the east of the Edinburgh Academy ground.
 Grange started playing at this ground in 1872, which remains their home to this day.

 Scotland’s Premier Club

 After their move to Raeburn Place, Grange were recognised as Scotland’s premier club for the rest of the Victorian era.
 The current pavilion was opened in 1893, replacing an earlier smaller structure.
 It remains the finest sports pavilion in Scotland and is a listed building.
 The Scotland team had started to play at Raeburn Place in 1878, when Scotland played Yorkshire.
-Up to 2021 no less than 161 Scotland capped games have been played at Raeburn Place, exactly 100 more than the second most used ground.
+To date, no less than 164 Scotland capped games have been played at Raeburn Place, 103 more than the second most used ground.